lfonsecac/dbt-certification-project/docs/challenges/01_customize_profile_directory/01_customize_profile_directory.md

 To find out more information about `debug` clik [here](https://docs.getdbt.com/reference/commands/debug) to access dbt documentation for more details.

-To find out more information about `connection profles` clik [here](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles) to access dbt documentation for more details.
+To find out more information about `connection profiles` clik [here](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles) to access dbt documentation for more details.

 ### Troubleshooting
 If you have get an error like the one below when running `dbt debug`